LayerManager/layman/doc/metadata.md

 ### wfs_url
 It contains standard SERVICE, REQUEST, and VERSION parameters and non-standard LAYERS parameter that holds name of the feature type at given WFS instance.
+It is filled for vector layers, not raster ones.

 Multiplicity: 1